 We know that caring for a baby or young child with Dravet syndrome can be challenging.
 Understanding what to look for can help you and your child’s healthcare team prepare the best plan to manage your little one’s seizures.

-Dravet syndrome typically starts in the first year of life, with most children experiencing their first seizure before 8 months old.21,22 Seizures may be triggered by fever, illness, or vaccination.
-While the link between vaccination and seizures is still being explored, it is important to note that vaccines do not cause Dravet.20 It is thought that Dravet can be caused by a mutation in the SCN1A gene.21
+Dravet syndrome typically starts in the first year of life, with most children experiencing their first seizure by 6 months old.21,22,49 Seizures may be triggered by fever or illness.
+It is thought that Dravet can be caused by a mutation in the SCN1A gene.21 The types of seizures that your child experiences may change over time:

 Prolonged seizures (lasting between 5 and 30 minutes) are common.
 This is referred to as status epilepticus.